-*Start and end dates can be adjusted based on the dates of your institution's fall and spring terms.
+*Start and end dates can be adjusted based on the dates of your institution's summer and fall terms.

 The education intern will enhance communicative and presentation abilities when working in the arts and educational sphere.
 This scope of instruction will allow interns to experience the importance of educational programming in the theatrical community via the August Wilson Monologue Competition for high school students.
 The ideal candidate is a full time student, currently enrolled in a college or university seeking to obtain an undergraduate/graduate degree in Theatre Arts or Education.
 Though theatre arts and the humanities are preferred majors, this internship is open to all applicants who have a sincere interest in the practices of educational theatre.
 Duties and responsibilities may include: providing support to the education staff which may include database management; facilitating acting workshops and performing as a teaching assistant; applying knowledge of social media tools; completing production work; and administrative duties, i.e. data entry, answering phones, and filing.

 The goals of the Marketing, Development and Office Management Internships are to provide a well-rounded experience focusing on a wide – ranging overview of events and systems within their respective departments.